-Should you use Short or Long Snorkeling Fins
+Should you use Short or Long Fins for Snorkeling

 Whichever sport you play, whether it’s on land or water, you need to have the right equipment.
-When you’re snorkeling, there are two main items that are important: the snorkeling masks and the fins.
+When you’re snorkeling, there are two main items that are important: your snorkeling mask and your fins.

 Differences between Long & Short Fins

-Let’s start off with the basic functions of both the fins.
+Let’s start off with the basic functions of short fins vs long snorkeling fins.

 Long fins have a bigger blade at the end and require you to put in more force in order to move forward.
-However, they propel you through the water and you can cross longer distances with them.
+However, longer fins propel you through the water and you can cross longer distances with them.

 They can be a bit tricky to use though if you’ve never snorkeled with them before.
 It becomes difficult to avoid hitting other snorkelers and corals.

 It is important to note that the choice of using or not using long fins is only for snorkelers.
-Scuba diving generally always requires long fins to combat water pressure at depth.
+A scuba diver generally always requires long fins to combat water pressure at depth.

 Short fins allow you to cover distances more quickly and are more versatile because they are suitable for confined spaces like pools as well as the ocean.
-They are typically more suitable for muscle training and swimming but can also be used for snorkeling.
+Shorter fins are typically more suitable for muscle training and swimming but can also be used for snorkeling.

-Since you don’t cover long distances with a single kick, you need to flap your legs more to move through the water, but the plus side is that it’s easier for you to change your direction.
+Since you don’t cover long distances with a single kick, you need to flap your legs more to move through the water when you use such a pair of fins.
+The plus side is that it’s easier for you to change your direction.
 Another advantage is that they are smaller and hence are much easier to take with you on travels.

 Making the Decision